-The International Nuremberg Principles Academy (Nuremberg Academy) will hold its seventh edition of the Nuremberg Summer Academy for Young Professionals from 2 to 13 August 2021.
+The International Nuremberg Principles Academy (Nuremberg Academy) held its seventh edition of the Nuremberg Summer Academy for Young Professionals from 2 to 13 August 2021.

 - Introduction to International Criminal Law

 - International Crimes Part 1 and 2 (incl.
 Sexual and Gender-Based Violence)

 - Modes of Liability in International Criminal Law

 - Current Challenges of International Criminal Justice

 - Procedure at the International Criminal Court

 - Prosecution of International Crimes Before National Courts